Chart Color Schemes

 The employment environment in Scone shows above-average strength when compared nationally

-Conversely, health care & social assistance has a lower representation at 10.3% versus the regional average of 16.9%.
-While local jobs exist, many residents commute elsewhere for work.
-Between June 2024 and June 2025, Scone's labour force decreased by 4.3%, with employment declining by 4.1%, leading to a fall in unemployment rate of 0.2 percentage points.
-This contrasts with Rest of NSW where employment fell by 0.1%, labour force expanded by 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3%.
-Nationally, the unemployment rate is 4.5%, with national employment growth at 0.26%.
-Jobs and Skills Australia's forecasts from May 2025 project national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Scone's employment mix suggests local growth of approximately 5.1% over five years and 11.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Many residents commute elsewhere for work based on Census working population data.
+Between June 2024 and June 2025, Scone's labour force decreased by 4.3%, employment declined by 4.1%, causing unemployment to fall by 0.2 percentage points.
+In Rest of NSW, employment fell by 0.1%, labour force expanded by 0.3%, and unemployment rose by 0.4 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia (May 2025) suggest national growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
+Applying these projections to Scone's employment mix suggests local growth of approximately 5.1% over five years and 11.6% over ten years.

 Frequently Asked Questions - Employment